U-FaceBP: Uncertainty-aware Bayesian Ensemble Deep Learning for Face Video-based Blood Pressure Estimation: Experiments

 The MSPM dataset exhibits a narrower BP distribution, leading to generally smaller prediction errors across all methods.
 Even under this condition, U-FaceBP consistently outperforms other approaches.
-In the British Hypertension Society (BHS) standard~\cite{o1993british} using Suc10~\footnote{To simplify evaluation, we use only Suc10 rather than including all of Suc5, Suc10, and Suc15.}, which is the medical criteria for BP measurement devices, U-FaceBP achieves Grade C (Suc10 $\geq$ 65\%) for DBP on FaceBP and SBP on MSPM, and Grade B (Suc10 $\geq$ 75\%) for DBP on MSPM. \\ \\ {\bf Inter-dataset Performance Comparison:} We compare our BP estimation performance with that reported in four prior studies listed in Table~\ref{table:inter-bp}.
+In the British Hypertension Society (BHS) standard~\cite{o1993british} using Suc10~\footnote[5]{To simplify evaluation, we use only Suc10 rather than including all of Suc5, Suc10, and Suc15.}, which is the medical criteria for BP measurement devices, U-FaceBP achieves Grade C (Suc10 $\geq$ 65\%) for DBP on FaceBP and SBP on MSPM, and Grade B (Suc10 $\geq$ 75\%) for DBP on MSPM.
+Validated commercial cuff-based BP monitors typically achieve Grade A (Suc10 $\geq$ 85\%) or Grade B under the BHS standard~\cite{o2001blood}.
+Although our method does not yet reach the validation grades achieved by cuff-based BP monitors, it demonstrates competitive performance in the context of emerging cuffless and contactless BP estimation approaches. \\ \\ {\bf Inter-dataset Performance Comparison:} We compare our BP estimation performance with that reported in four prior studies listed in Table~\ref{table:inter-bp}.
 The first three studies estimate BP from face videos, while the last one estimates from contact-based PPG signals.
 Since BP ranges differ across datasets, we adopt the mean absolute scaled error (MASE), proposed by Gonz{\'a}lez et al.~\cite{gonzalez2023benchmark}, to enable fair performance comparisons.
 MASE is defined as the ratio of a model’s MAE to that of a mean regressor baseline, and we report the best MASE from each study.
 As shown in Table~\ref{table:inter-bp}, our method outperforms previous face video-based BP estimation methods.
 Notably, our U-FaceBP achieves a lower MASE than Gonz{\'a}lez et al.~\cite{gonzalez2023benchmark}, who conducted a comprehensive evaluation of BP estimation from PPG signals.
-This result highlights that our BP estimation from face videos can achieve lower error than not only prior face video-based approaches, but also contact-based PPG estimation methods.
+This result highlights that our BP estimation from face videos can achieve lower error than not only prior face video-based approaches, but also contact-based PPG estimation methods. \\ \\ {\bf Cross-dataset Estimation Performance:} We evaluate the cross-dataset generalization performance by training U-FaceBP on the large-scale FaceBP dataset and testing it on the small-scale MSPM dataset.
+We consider four variations. \begin{itemize} \item Zero-shot (FaceBP $\to$ MSPM): The model trained on FaceBP is directly tested on MSPM. \item Zero-shot + Norm (FaceBP $\to$ MSPM): The model trained on FaceBP is tested on MSPM, but the mean and standard deviation from MSPM (excluding test data) are used to scale back the normalized BP predictions to the original scale. \item MSPM Only: The model is trained and tested on MSPM using subject-independent 5-fold cross-validation. \item FaceBP Pretrain + MSPM Fine-tune (final setup): The model is pre-trained on FaceBP and fine-tuned on MSPM, and tested on MSPM using the same cross-validation. \end{itemize} TABLE~\ref{table:cross} shows cross-dataset estimation performance in four variations.
+Zero-shot exhibits poor MAE, which may be attributed to the statistical differences between the FaceBP and MSPM datasets (see the mean and standard deviation (STD) in TABLE~\ref{table:stats}).
+Interestingly, Zero-shot achieves the highest correlation performance for DBP, suggesting that relative ranking information is partially preserved across datasets.
+Zero-shot + Norm, which aligns the prediction scale with MSPM statistics, significantly reduces MAE and achieves performance comparable to MSPM Only.
+Finally, FaceBP Pretrain + MSPM Fine-tune achieves the best overall performance, demonstrating the effectiveness of transfer learning from the large-scale FaceBP dataset to the smaller MSPM dataset.